Business Unit Controller Salary

 Popular Skills for Business Unit Controller

-Business Unit Controllers report using a diverse set of skills on the job.
-Most notably, skills in Forecasting, Financial Analysis, Budgeting, and Financial Reporting are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Budget Management, SAP SAP Financial Accounting and Controlling, and Microsoft Excel.
-Most people skilled in Financial Analysis are similarly competent in Accounting and Forecasting.
+Survey results suggest that Business Unit Controllers use a fairly large toolkit of professional skills.
+Most notably, skills in Forecasting, Financial Analysis, Financial Reporting, and Budgeting are correlated to pay that is above average, with boosts between 5 percent and 8 percent.
+At the other end of the pay range are skills like Budget Management, SAP SAP Financial Accounting and Controlling, and Accounting.
+Those proficient in Financial Analysis are, more often than not, also skilled in Accounting and Forecasting.

 Pay by Experience Level for Business Unit Controller